What is guerrilla usability testing?

 However, once you get to the stage where you need more finely-tuned feedback on the overall usability of your designs, it’s better to test a higher number of people in a more standardized way.
 At this point, it’s best to swap the guerrilla testing for summative testing methods.

-The fidelity of your guerilla testing prototype will depend on where you’re up to in the design process.
+To start, prepare a realistic prototype to test with users.
+The fidelity of your guerrilla testing prototype will depend on where you’re up to in the design process.
 If you plan on testing very early—which is generally a good idea—some designers say that a paper prototype or drawings will do.

 However, UX designer Nick Babich disagrees: